How to Backup Gmail Emails

 Takeout MBOX file too big to open

-First, use a free MBOX viewer or split the file with a converter.
+Use a free MBOX viewer or split the file with a converter.
 Most email clients accept MBOX over 5 GB only after a long import.

 Frequently Asked Questions

-Is Google Takeout free?
+Is Google Takeout free to back up Gmail?

 No. Google Takeout, Gmail Offline, and dedicated backup tools all copy messages without removing them from Gmail.
-However, IMAP clients can delete messages if you remove them locally, so disable that behavior in client settings.
+IMAP clients can delete messages if you remove them locally, so disable that behavior in client settings.

-How often should I back up Gmail?
+How often should I back up Gmail emails?

 Yes.
-Run Takeout with Send download link via email and save the resulting ZIP to an external drive.
-Also, backup tools can write directly to the external drive path.
+Run Takeout with “Send download link via email” and save the resulting ZIP to an external drive.
+Backup tools can also write directly to an external drive path.

 Does Gmail have built-in long-term archiving?